calinanca99/calinanca99/README.md

 Constantly bridging the gap between what I know and what I would like to know.

-Currently working and living in Amsterdam, NL.
+Currently living in Amsterdam, NL.